chocolatey/docs/input/en-us/central-management/usage/website/sensitive-variables.md

 ## Deleting Sensitive Variables

-1. From the Central Management dashboard, select `Administration` > `Sensitive Variables` from the left sidebar.
+1. From the Chocolatey Central Management Dashboard, select `Administration` > `Sensitive Variables` from the left sidebar.

     ![Central Management dashboard, arrow pointing to Sensitive Variables menu in the left sidebar entry on the CCM Dashboard](/assets/images/sensitive-variables/ccm-sensitive-variables-nav.png)
 1. Select :wastebasket: **Delete** beside the Sensitive Variable you wish to delete.